Do I need Planning Permission or Approval to Build a Residential Shed

-For the majority of small residential sheds, you may not need planning permission or approvals before construction.
+For the majority of small residential sheds in Perth, you may not need planning permission or approvals before construction.
 In most cases, if your shed meets certain requirements and is only going to be used for domestic purposes, then it’s likely that you will not need permission to construct it.
 However, you should always check with your local council as some areas have their own regulations.

 In Western Australia you may not need planning permission to construct a residential shed if it complies with the following:

 - It will be located behind the front setback line of your property